 Note: All student employment must first be coordinated through the Student Employment office on campus.
 Contact Administrative Assistant Lisa Octigan (firstname.lastname@example.org) if you are interested in any of the Campus Safety student employment positions.

-Most of the student employee hours available, (90%), will be assigned after the normal school day concludes and on weekends.
-The evening and weekend shifts run between 3 to 4 hours per shift on average.
-The office assistant may work 1 to 4 hours depending on class schedules and office hours available during the day.
+Most of our student employees are scheduled evenings and rotating weekends.
+The dispatch/office assistant positions may work 1 to 4 hours depending on class schedules and office hours available during the day.
 Most students will work one to two times per week with rotating weekends.
 Dispatcher fixed weekday shifts start at 3:00 p.m, 6:30 p.m., and 10 p.m..
-Safe Rides and Academic Building Patrol shifts start at 6:00 p.m. or 9:30 p.m. daily.
+Safe Rides shifts start at 7:00 p.m. or 9:30 p.m. daily.

 The Department of Campus Safety has a large student employment program.
-We will normally have around 100 positions that students will cover and multiple positions available for students to apply.
-There are five areas of work and we select or promote from within to apply for supervisory, dispatch, and administrative positions.
-There are no positions that require special skills that cannot be learned on the job; the dependability to cover your assigned work shift and perform those tasks assigned for your work area is all that is required.
-All areas build on customer service skills, communication, and supporting the needs of the department in providing a safe and secure atmosphere for students, faculty, staff, and visitors to enjoy our campus life style.
-All employees are required to sign a confidentiality agreement due to the various types of scenarios that they may hear about from radio traffic, full time officer involvement, or documentation they may come across.
-The job positions are as follows:
+We will normally have around 100 positions that students will cover.
+There are no positions that require special skills that cannot be learned on the job (though Safe Rides positions do require a valid driver's license); but we require dependability and willingness to learn.
+All areas build on customer service skills, communication, and critical thinking skills to help support the needs of the department in providing a safe and secure atmosphere for students, faculty, staff, and visitors to enjoy our campus community.
+All student employees are required to sign a confidentiality agreement.

 Students working this position are required to have a valid driver’s license and perform safe driving habits during their work shift.
 Drivers will provide rides in the department Safe Rides vehicle to and from posted Safe Rides pickup/drop off locations.
 The position also involves shifts spent answering phone requests for Safe Rides and communicating with drivers about locations and logging activity.

 This is an entry level position for the student dispatch position.
 Dispatch assistant work with an experienced dispatcher, communicating via radio to officers around campus, and learning the Campus Safety office procedures for the dispatch area.
-Shifts are 3.5 hours in length one time a week with rotating weekends.
+Shifts are 3.5 hours in length one fixed night a week (3-6:30pm, 6:30-10pm, 10pm-1:30am) with rotating weekends.
 These positions are generally filled by the start of the Fall semester.

 This position is promoted from within the Campus Safety student employees.
-Student supervisors complete scheduling of student shifts, monitor student employee activity, train new employees, and other duties requiring extra training and responsibility as determined by their area of employment..
+Student supervisors assist with scheduling, training, task management, and supervision of employees evenings and weekends.
 Supervisors are paid at an increased student supervisor rate.

-These students work in the Campus Safety officer under the direction of the Officer Manager, (Lisa Octigan), during the school day.
-These office workers will utilize basic office and communication skills, clerical skills to include computer data entry, word processing, and filing; assist with projects and dispatch coverage; answer phones and questions from visitors, staff, and faculty.
-Multiple shifts/times will be available during the work week with hours available between 07:30 a.m to 3:00 p.m. each day.
+These students work in the Campus Safety officer under the direction of the Administrative Assistant, (Lisa Octigan), with scheduled shifts around the course schedule on weekdays (segments during the day shift hours of 7:30am-3pm).
+These office workers utilize communication skills, clerical skills to include computer data entry, word processing, and filing; assist with projects and dispatch coverage; answer phones and questions from visitors, staff, and faculty, and issue parking pemrits.
 Strong motivation, attention to detail, and strong customer service skills desired.